-Recommended: PSAD 304.
 An in-depth examination of ethics and ethical issues in public safety administration.
-The aim is to recognize the principles of ethical decision making and those factors that tend to undermine their application and those that tend to support it.
-Topics include the most well-known ethical systems, values and empathy, moral disengagement, ethical decision making and ethical leadership, and deception as viewed through the lens of ethical responsibility.
+The aim is to recognize the principles of ethical decision-making and those factors that tend to undermine their application and those that tend to support them.
+Topics include the most well-known ethical systems, values and empathy, moral disengagement, ethical decision-making and ethical leadership, and deception as viewed through the lens of ethical responsibility.